Scroll Down Slide Down

 In our effort to educate our community on the dangers of menthol products and to promote quitting, we created and launched No Menthol May.

-No Menthol May is Southern Nevada Health District’s (SNHD) expansion of The Center for Black Health & Equity’s No Menthol Sunday, a national movement to increase awareness of menthol product dangers and promote quitting among the African American community.
-No Menthol May engages our churches and community in discussions about predatory practices of the tobacco industry and how menthol and other flavored tobacco products play a larger role in tobacco still being the #1 killer of African Americans.
+No Menthol May is an expansion of The Center for Black Health & Equity’s No Menthol Sunday, a national movement aimed at raising awareness of menthol product dangers and promoting quitting in the African American community.
+It engages our churches and community in discussions about the tobacco industry’s predatory practices and the role of menthol and flavored tobacco products in tobacco remaining the number one killer of African Americans.

-The No Menthol May project identifies and partners with African American faith-based churches in Las Vegas.
-Every Sunday in May, all participating churches create a tobacco-free campus policy or a minimum-distance policy to minimize or eliminate secondhand smoke exposure on church grounds.
+The No Menthol May project partners with African American faith-based churches in Las Vegas.
+Throughout May, these churches implement tobacco-free campus policies or minimum-distance policies to reduce secondhand smoke exposure on their grounds every Sunday.

-Starting in late April, SNHD collaborates with community volunteers and church leaders to set up educational events that encourage church members not to use menthol products.
-Members are asked to pledge to become or stay menthol free and are encouraged to invite family, friends, and community members to do the same.
-Each week in May, partnering churches incorporate No Menthol May’s objectives into their services by distributing educational materials and sharing related social media posts that reinforce the message to service attendees and social media followers.
+Starting in May, SNHD collaborates with community volunteers and church leaders to organize events encouraging church members to avoid menthol products.
+Members pledge to be menthol-free and invite others to join them.
+Throughout May, partnering churches incorporate No Menthol May’s goals into their services by sharing educational materials and social media posts, reinforcing the message to attendees and online followers.

 EVENT DETAIL